 Bringing together spectacular locations, world-class studios and a depth of creative talent, Australia is the ideal base for screen production – and post-production.
-Bolstered by generous government incentives, and Australia’s COVID-19 success, international production is booming and creating new opportunities for creative businesses and talented individuals alike.
+Bolstered by generous government incentives, international production is booming and creating new opportunities for creative businesses and talented individuals alike.

 A creative country